Take your studies to the next level... earn a master's degree in Hispanic studies

-The non-thesis option includes a comprehensive examination at the conclusion of graduate work.
+The nonthesis option includes a comprehensive examination at the conclusion of graduate work.
 Requirements include 12 hours of required coursework and a total of 24 elective hours.

 Applicants for the Master of Arts in Hispanic studies must meet the following requirements:

 - Bachelor’s degree in Spanish, Latin American Studies or related field, with a minimum undergraduate grade point average of 3.0 (on a 4.0 scale)

-- 12 hours of advanced undergraduate work (300-level or above) completed in Spanish to document academic proficiency in the language
+- A total of 12 hours of advanced undergraduate work (300-level or above) completed in Spanish to document academic proficiency in the language

 - Two letters of recommendation from former professors

 Students who do not meet minimum requirements of the program may be admitted on a provisional basis under the guidance of the program's graduate advisor.